serraict/vine-demo-app/work/backlog.md

       - [x] Api base address
       - [x] Link to graphql app
   - [ ] Add list of Fibery databases with links.
+    - [x] Fibery exposes a graphql interface.
+We can use it to discover the types (=databases in Fibery).
+    - [ ] Add database links to the KB page
   - [x] Add navigation link in the menu
   - [x] Add tests for the new page
 - [ ] Output process segments to the command line.